-These suggestions will stimulate the rest and self healing parasympathetic nervous system to reduce tension in the body, release relaxing hormones and improve health.
+These suggestions will stimulate parasympathetic nervous system to reduce tension in the body, release relaxing hormones and improve health.
 Just try a few to see what works for you.
 Do at least one thing every day to keep stress levels down.

 Manage your time.
 You do not always have to be busy.
 You do not always need to be doing things for others.
 Release control.
 Things and people can wait.
 You cannot pour from an empty cup.

 Take time away from phones, tablets, PC’s and any other screens.
 Constant screen use releases the hormone Dopamine... the same hormone released for any addiction like drugs and gambling.
 It increases your anxiety and stress levels and stops you engaging with the real life and people around you.
 Regular breaks through the day have proven great stress reducers.

 Do a few minutes of deep breathing.
 It immediately tells the brain, via the parasympathetic nervous system’s vagus nerve, that you are relaxing.

 Laugh uncontrollably.
 Start by fake laughing if you must... your brain knows no difference.
 Or watch a funny film or recording of your favourite comedian.
 It releases a ‘happy’ hormone called endorphins.